 Now if you are really worried about losing the memory by letting go of the item, take a photo and either simply store it on your computer (make sure it’s organised so you can easily retrieve it) or make a photo album with your special memories.

 I recently helped a 7-year-old declutter and organise her bedroom.
 Her mum had warned me of her strong attachment to things.
-We played a game whereby she would sing whether she wanted to KEEP, BIN or take a PICTURE of her artwork before letting go of it.
+We played a game whereby she would sing whether she wanted to KEEP, BIN, or take a PICTURE of her artwork before letting go of it.
 She subsequently took all the photos and stored them in an app called ArtKive.
-She was very pleased with her decisions and said afterwards that she didn’t have any regrets.
+She was very pleased with her decisions and said afterward that she didn’t have any regrets.

 TIP 7: THANK THE ITEMS FOR HAVING SERVED THEIR PURPOSE

-According to Marie Kondo, “by saying ‘thank you,’ you are respecting the spirit of the items that you’re letting go of with gratitude, instead of getting rid of them with negativity or force.”
+According to Marie Kondo, “By saying ‘thank you,’ you are respecting the spirit of the items that you’re letting go of with gratitude, instead of getting rid of them with negativity or force.”

 TIP 8: FACE THE DISCOMFORT

 Sometimes we don’t realise how much our clutter weighs us down until we face it.
-So, at some stage, you’ll need to face that stuff you’ve been holding onto and ask yourself deep down how it makes you feel – ashamed, resentful, guilty, sad, angry etc. I know it’s going to bring you a lot of discomfort but please sit down with it.
+So, at some stage, you’ll need to face that stuff you’ve been holding onto and ask yourself deep down how it makes you feel – ashamed, resentful, guilty, sad, angry, etc. I know it’s going to bring you a lot of discomfort but please sit down with it.
 Because unless you ask yourself the hard questions and are true to yourself, you will struggle to let go.

 The thing is that keeping those items is not going to change your reality.
 But by letting go of the physical stuff, you’ll free yourself from the unnecessary emotional and mental burden of your clutter.
 You’ll free yourself from the overwhelm and the shame.
 You’ll free yourself from the guilt and the resentment.
 And trust me, this is priceless.
 Much more than the price of the most expensive dress or kitchen appliance in your cabinets.

-I experienced myself than holding on was in fact weighing me down more than letting go.
+I experienced myself that holding on was in fact weighing me down more than letting go.
 I had kept until my son was 6 years old all the baby stuff hoping for a second child who never came.
 So, one day, because of space constraints, I decided it was time to let go.
 It was tough to let go of the idea of having a larger family.
 But in the process, I learned to feel contented with the family I had and started to look forward to our future together.

 A few years later, my father passed away and left behind a garage full to the brim with 40 years’ worth of stuff.
 It took me a total of 3 weeks to clear it.
 In addition to dealing with his loss, I had to deal with a range of emotions when going through his belongings.
 I told myself that I would save that pain to my son and it has made me more resolute in being very intentional about what I’m keeping in my home.

-Based on my own personal and professional experience helping people declutter their lives, I know most people struggle to let go, at least in some areas of their home.
+Based on my own personal and professional experience helping people declutter their lives, I know most people struggle to let go, at least in some areas of their homes.
 So I hope the above tips can support you as you embark on your own decluttering journey.
 I’d love to know what has worked for you!

 I also want you to know that there’s no shame in asking for help if you feel stuck.
 As Aloise, one of my lovely clients said, “It’s easy to say that one can do this alone, but I haven’t in twenty years, though the mindset has now been created, thanks to Nathalie.”
 I’m here to provide you with the hands-on help and emotional support you need.
 Feel free to reach out if you want to have a chat.